cfogelklou/scenix/README.md

 ## What was a Virtual Peripheral?

 The Scenix/Ubicom processors were fast (for the time) RISC processors with 100% deterministic interrupt latencies and execution times.
-This determinism meant that actions such as pin toggles/pin samples could be exactly timed to the clock cycle - enabling many sourts of "peripherals" to run in a periodic, clock-driven Interrupt Service Routine.
+This determinism meant that actions such as pin toggles/pin samples could be exactly timed to the clock cycle - enabling many "virtual peripherals" to run in a periodic, clock-driven Interrupt Service Routine (ISR).
 Motor Control, UARTs, ADCs, DACs, I2S, SPI, etc could be run "in parallel" by VP state machines running in the processor.
+Typically, the ISR was run at a multiple of a standard baud rate, allowing for PC communications via terminal while also driving "period independent" peripherals such as I2C, SPI, ADC, etc.

 ## What could you do with Virtual Peripherals?